Russia–European Union relations: EU sanctions Russia over Ukraine

 On 2 November 2024 Russia applied to the EU for a tariff exemption on 30,000 tonnes of butter.
 In July 2025 Slovakia vetoed EU legislation to end Russian fossil fuel imports by 2027.

 In July 2025, the largest European importers of Russian fossil fuels were Hungary, France, Slovakia, Belgium and Spain.
 In September 2025, US President Donald Trump urged Europe to stop buying Russian oil and start putting economic pressure on China for funding Russia's war effort.
 Treasury Secretary Scott Bessent said the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us."

+In June 2026, the European Union announced its 21st sanctions package against Russia, stating that the Council of the European Union might adopt it on June 15.
+According to reports, a political decision to impose the new restrictions had been made, and consensus had been reached among all member states.
+However, Hungarian Prime Minister Viktor Orbán and Slovak Prime Minister Robert Fico blocked the adoption of the sanctions by issuing instructions to their respective foreign ministers.
+The European Commission presented proposals for the package, which included measures in the energy, trade, financial, and, for the first time, fisheries sectors.
+The economic measures under consideration included a ban on transactions with an additional 31 Russian banks.
+The EU also planned to freeze the assets of approximately 90 financial institutions and to impose further restrictions on transactions involving more than 30 banks in Russia and third countries.
+The sanctions list was expected to expand to include 20 banks, as well as cryptocurrency companies and financial platforms in third countries that help circumvent European sanctions.

 Russia sanctions EU in retaliation

 Russia has imposed its own set of retaliating counter-sanctions on the EU since the deterioration in relations started.
 A Russian embargo on food imports from the EU, originally as a response to EU sanctions, has been in force since 6 August 2014.

 At the end of May 2015, Russia banned 89 Europeans.